ryanmelnyk/PyParanoid/README.md

 #### Input

 At minimum, you can run PyParanoid using just a folder of FASTA-formatted amino acid files of indiscriminate provenance.
-These should be named with a ```.faa``` file extension and stored in a folder named ```pep```.
+These should be named with the format ```strain_name.pep.fa``` file extension and stored in a folder named ```pep```.
 The "genomedb" argument for ```BuildGroups.py``` and all other scripts should point to the relative location of the folder containing ```pep```.

-Within the ```pep``` folder, all ```.faa``` files should have different prefixes reflecting the strain names.
-Underscores, letters and numbers are permitted.
-Additionally, within each strain's .faa file sequence IDs should be unique.
+All ```strain_name``` fields should be unique since this is the primary way that PyParanoid categorizes the strains.
+Underscores, letters and numbers are permitted which is generally what NCBI does when sanitizing strain names for filenames (i.e. Pseudomonas fluorescens Pf-5 becomes ```pseudomonas_fluorescens_pf_5```).
+Additionally, within each strain's amino acid FASTA file file sequence IDs should be unique.

 Alternatively, you can use some of the methods in the genomedb module within PyParanoid.
-Check out the ```BuildGenomeDatabase.ipynb``` notebook for details.
+This Check out the ```BuildGenomeDatabase.ipynb``` notebook for details.

 PyParanoid also requires a ```strainlist.txt``` which should be a text file containing the names of the strains to include in the analysis, one per line.
 These should match up with the prefixes of the amino-acid FASTA files in the ```pep``` folder.